Difference between Storage Area Network (SAN) and Network Attached Storage (NAS)

-Storage Area Network (SAN) is used for transferring the data between the servers and the storage devices fiber channel and switches.
-In SAN (Storage Area Network), Data is identified by disk block.
-Protocols that are used in SAN are: SCSI, SATA etc.
+Storage Area Network (SAN) is used for transferring the data between the servers and the storage devices’ fiber channels and switches.
+In SAN (Storage Area Network), data is identified by disk block.
+Protocols that are used in SAN are SCSI (Small Computer System Interface), SATA (Serial Advanced Technology Attachment), etc.

 Components of Storage Area Network (SAN):

-In Network Attached Storage (NAS), data is identified by file name as well as byte offset.
-In Network Attached Storage, File system is managed by Head unit such as CPU and Memory.
-In this for backup and recovery, files are used instead of block by block copying technique.
+Network Attached Storage (NAS), data is identified by file name as well as byte offset.
+In-Network Attached Storage, the file system is managed by Head units such as CPU and Memory.
+In this for backup and recovery, files are used instead of the block-by-block copying technique.

 Components of Network Attached Storage (NAS):

 - Head unit: CPU, Memory

 - Storage protocols: ATA (Advanced Technology Attachment), SCSI, FC (Fibre Channel)